sapozhnikovv/OnTran.EF.SCU/README.md

 Minimal, Effective, multi-target EF Core extension for run short-lived contexts on the same connection and transaction when micro-ORM cannot be used.
 Short-lived contexts will be used as the SQL formatter, without storing all inserted objects in the application memory due to the short lifetime of the scoped context.

+## DI-Friendly Integration
+Services resolved from the dependency injection scope within the functor automatically use the shared main transaction and connection, without any code changes.

+## Key Difference from TransactionScope
+Unlike TransactionScope (which uses ambient transactions with Linux/container limitations), this extension:
+- Uses explicit connection/transaction sharing (no MSDTC dependency)
+- Works natively in Docker/Linux containers
+- Creates scoped short-lived contexts that integrate with DI

+All services from the dependency injection scope automatically use the shared transaction and connection.

+* It is not only about 'set connection and transaction for context', it also about 'create scoped short-lived context for services from scope' and use local transaction.

 Support DB types:
 ✅ MySql-based
 ✅ Postgres-based